Car Insurance Discounts: 20+ Ways to Save Money on Your Premium in 2026

 Multi-Car Discount

 The multi-car discount rewards households that insure multiple vehicles under a single policy.
-Most insurers offer 10-25% savings when you add two or more cars to your policy.
-GEICO and Amica lead with up to 25% multi-car savings, while State Farm offers 12-20% and Progressive around 12%.
-Major carriers like State Farm, Geico, and American Family allow you to insure up to 9 vehicles on one policy.
+Most insurers offer 10–25% savings when you add two or more cars to your policy.
+GEICO leads with up to 25% multi-car savings, while State Farm offers 12–20% and Farmers advertises savings as high as 48%.
+Major carriers like State Farm, GEICO, and American Family allow you to insure up to 9 vehicles on one policy.
 Keep in mind that the discount applies to your total policy premium — not to each vehicle individually — so the base rate still matters when comparing insurers.
+According to 2026 data, the average family saves around $830 per year (35%) by consolidating vehicles.

 Pincher's Pro Tip

 Insure all household vehicles under one policy to maximize multi-car savings.
-Even adding a teenager's car or a rarely-driven vehicle can unlock substantial discounts.
+Even adding a teenager's car or a rarely-driven vehicle can unlock substantial discounts across your entire policy.

 Bundling Home and Auto Insurance

-One of the most popular discounts, bundling (also called a multi-policy discount) lets you save 15-25% on average when you combine your auto insurance with homeowners, renters, or other insurance products from the same company.
-Some insurers offer combined multi-policy bundles of up to 40% in savings.
+One of the most popular discounts, bundling (also called a multi-policy discount) lets you save 10–25% on average when you combine your auto insurance with homeowners, renters, or other insurance products from the same company.
+Nationwide offers up to 20%, Travelers provides 10% on auto plus 12% on home, while American Family bundles at up to 40% in combined savings.
 This discount works particularly well when stacked with multi-car discounts, potentially reducing your overall insurance costs significantly.
-Learn more about finding cheap car insurance by combining these strategies.
+Learn more about whether bundling home and auto is truly worth it for your situation.

 Good Driver and Safe Driver Discounts

-Insurance companies reward drivers who maintain clean driving records with good driver discounts ranging from 10-30%.
-Typically, you'll need to maintain a record free of accidents, violations, and claims for 3-5 years to qualify.
-Progressive offers up to 30% in some states, while most major insurers average around 22% savings.
+Insurance companies reward drivers who maintain clean driving records with good driver discounts ranging from 10–22% on average.
+Typically, you'll need to maintain a record free of accidents, violations, and claims for 3–5 years to qualify.
+Progressive offers up to 30% in some states, while most major insurers average around 20% savings.
 Safe drivers represent lower claims costs for insurers, which is why this remains one of the most reliably available and stackable discounts.
+Understanding what affects your car insurance rates — including your driving history — can help you see the full picture.

 Usage-Based Insurance and Telematics Programs